Incinerating Dad

 two ovens in constant use, no frills,

-Like a boiler room, just a concrete floor
+A boiler room, just a concrete floor

-we stood on, till along came Dad,
+we occupied till along came Dad,

 in a cardboard box that was briefly opened